cognitivetech/ollama-ebook-summary/README.md

 While I've tried 50+ different LLM for this same task, Mistral-7B-Instruct is still among the best.

+For this analysis we will be testing out 5 different LLM for the following tasks:

-1. Asking the same 30 questions to a 70 page book chapter, using 5 different LLM.
+1. Asking the same 30 questions to a 70 page book chapter.
 2. Summarizing that same 70 page book chapter divided into 30 chunks.

 #### Find the full data and rankings on [Google Docs](https://docs.google.com/spreadsheets/d/1u3BgDx6IsJSbRz3uNmud1sDtO4WvWsH6ION3J-fhoGw/edit?usp=sharing) or here in this repository [QA Scores](Scores-QA.csv), [Summary Scores](Scores-Summary.csv).